MicrosoftDocs/OfficeDocs-Support/Outlook/Client/synchronization/status-bar-never-shows-more-than-3-99-gb.md

 ## Cause

-The value shown in the status bar has an upper limit of 3.99 GB, so this problem occurs when the size of the folder being synchronized is above 4 GB.
+The visuals in the status bar are poorly implemented.

+The network protocol uses 64-bit values (cf. [[MS-OXCFXICS §2.2.2.7]](/openspecs/exchange_server_protocols/ms-oxcfxics/322aa3ca-8ef2-4c0c-89c8-3fbf8ea95499)) and is therefore capable of reporting sizes up to 16 exabytes, but the size counter in Outlook is capped at a maximum starting value of 4 gigabytes.
+As it counts down, the counter stops at 1 byte, even if more data subsequently arrives during the synchronization operation.

 ## Resolution